fiasco/cloud-api-sdk-php/FUNCTIONS.md

 ## postCertificateSigningRequest

-Generates a CSR for one or more domains.
+Generates a certificate signing request (CSR) for one or more domains.
 ```php
 $response = $client->postCertificateSigningRequest([
 	'EnvironmentId' => $EnvironmentId